Tibze/starter-vuejs-webpack/README.md

 # starter vuejs-webpack

-This is a full stack to start a project with fabulous framework : VueJS (1.X.X) and Webpack
+This is a full stack to start a project with VueJS (1.X.X) and Webpack

   - Gulp
   - Webpack